ddeutils/ddeutil/README.md

   - [Base Utility Functions](#base-utility-functions)
   - [Utility Functions](#utility-functions)

-The **Core Utility** package with the utility objects that was created with sub-package namespace, `ddeutil`, for independent installation.
-This make this package able to extend with any extension with this namespace.
-In the future, this namespace able to scale out the coding with folder structure.
-You can add any features that you want to install and import by `import ddeutil.{extension}`.
+The **Core Utility** package implements the utility functions and objects that was created on sub-package namespace, `ddeutil`, design for independent installation.
+I make this package able to extend with any sub-extension with this namespace.
+This namespace able to scale out the coding with folder structure design.
+You can add any extension features and import by `import ddeutil.{extension}`.

-This package provide the Base Utility and Utility functions for any data package.
+This package provide the Base Utility functions and objects for any data package or data application.

 **Install from PyPI**:

 ```shell
 pip install ddeutil
 ```

-In the future, this namespace package will implement extension package for dynamic installation such as you want to use file utility package that implement by this namespace, you can install by `pip install ddeutil-file`.

 ## Features